n3rsti/ncloud-web/README.md

 - search bar: searching for files and directories in real time
 - file carousel (for now supporting only images)

-*Disclaimer*: app is currently focused on desktop devices.
-UI is responsive for all devices, but some features might be still incomplete on mobile

 ### Keybinds
 Keybinds for files and directories: